Pipetto-crypto/Chroot-Docs/README.md

 4. If you can, try to use Termux-x11 since it will offer you the smoothest experience

 5. If you can't get a chroot for various reasons, you can fall back to using a proot.
 I recommend proot-distro package in termux.
+It's very easy to use so no instructions will be provided here